buildpacks/rfcs/text/0000-stack-buildpacks.md

 The example stackpack will be skipped after detection in the following cases:
 * no mixins are required by any component of the build
-* A mixin is required by a buildpack, but the stack already provides that mixin.
+* a mixin is required by a buildpack, but the stack already provides that mixin
-* A mixin is required by an app, but the stack already provides that mixin.
+* a mixin is required by an app, but the stack already provides that mixin

 ### Example: PostgreSQL Certs